adonisjs/attachment-lite/README.md

 ```

 ## Usage
-The first step is to import the `attachment` decorator and the `AttachmentContract` interface from the package.
+The first step is to import the `attachment` decorator and the `ResponsiveAttachmentContract` interface from the package.

 > Make sure NOT to use the `@column` decorator when using the `@attachment` decorator.